 How outbound lead generation works

-This process depends on your market, goals, and brand.
-Generally, marketing or sales teams follow these steps:
+Your outbound lead generation process is created depending on your market, goals, and brand.
+Generally, marketing and sales teams follow these steps:

 Step 1: Creating an ideal customer profile (ICP)